IS UGANDA SAFE? TRAVEL ADVICE & SAFETY FOR VISITORS TO UGANDA

 Is Uganda Safe?
-Yes, Uganda has always been safe to visit and it is still a safe travel destination in Africa for all visitors, despite Covid-19.
-Uganda is a Safe destination for all travelers like any other country, there’s less crimes which can be avoided when you take care of yourself and also you properties.
+YES.
+Uganda is has always been Safe and it is still a safe travel destination in Africa for all tourists traveling with reputable tour Company.
+Like any other country, Uganda is a Safe tourist destination as long as precautions are taken in considerations.
+There’s less crimes which can be avoided when you take care of yourself and also you properties.

-All Uganda borders are open.
-Uganda re-opened its borders and flights on October, 1st 2020, lifting all the travel restrictions for inbound and outbound traffic at Entebbe International airport and other borders across the country.
+Are Uganda borders open?
+All Uganda Borders are open for travelers.
+The travel restrictions that were imposed on inbound and outbound traffic at Entebbe International airport and other borders across the country were cleared.

 Domestically the Covid-19 travel ban was lifted in August for all travelers within Uganda.
 Generally, if you were wondering whether it is safe to travel to Uganda for your safari holidays, you are answered.
 Uganda is still a safe country for all your vacation tours and other travel programs despite the Covid-19 that has changed lifestyle of people.